d-ivashchuk/chat.so/blogpost.md

 - Pusher for managed web-sockets

 ## Let's go 🚀
-Let's start with cloning the `starter` branch of the project(link)!
+Let's start with cloning the [https://github.com/d-ivashchuk/chat.so/tree/starter](starer branch of the project)!
 We have a bare minimum setup that holds the most important dependencies for us not to care.
 Let's give it a quick glance.

 Copy the contents of `.example.env` into a `.env`(you need to create it) and populate the correct environmental variables there.
 You need to create a new [Pusher](https://pusher.com/channels) app to get the app keys & secrets.

 After you have successfully done the previous step - you can install the dependencies by running `yarn run dev`

+### ‼️ Remember ‼️

+If you at some point struggle with the following the tutorial - [https://github.com/d-ivashchuk/chat.so](the finished code is here) and you could verify how yours is different and hopefully learn more about the nature of the problem!

-### Next.js project setup
+## Next.js project setup

 `package.json` - the heart of our whole application 💛